iskandergaba/pyriodicity/README.md

 >>> data = data.resample("ME").mean().ffill()
 ```

-Use `Autoperiod` to find the list of periods based in this data (if any).
+Use `Autoperiod` to find the list of periodicity lengths in this data, if any.
 ```python
 >>> from pyriodicity import Autoperiod
 >>> Autoperiod.detect(data)